madeline-stevens/201-learning-journal/classnotes.md

 ***** in 401 we'll only be using these four (.forEeach, .filter, .map, .reduce) and not using for loops at all*****

+Monday, july 24:
+- single page apps
+- client side routing(review server side routing)
+- pageJS demo

+- parameterized routes!!!! passing state between these call backs

+todo: refactor....have the pound take advantage of the routes
+todo: link up all your scripts and make sure they're in the right order

+controllers directorsy
+todo: the routes file...
+all the views (similar to all the pages we did in demo)
+todo: articleView.js
+that first line... and then to call (put (app) at hte bottom) when that fiel is read if there is an exiiting file to app , if t comes back treu , assign that thing to the app, if there is no value assigned to app, give it an empty object. that way when we pass app in down at the bottom . similar to teh find port or just use defualt 3000.

+todo: aboutcontroller
+mimics waht we did in lab

+todo: articlecontorller
+the show/hides

+todo: articleView
+once hte orutes are handling  ...th e whole handle main nav gets deleted we don't need those event listneres anymore which also means we dont need to call it down at the bottom of hte page

+module.adminView= adminView;// laod up all fo the content in that js file, we dump in all in teh global scope. module is a parameter. it really means pass it off to that app object. app becomes new entry point for that instance.